garden-io/garden/docs/guides/in-cluster-building.md

 In all cases you'll need at least 2GB of RAM _on top of your own service requirements_.
 More RAM is strongly recommended if you have many concurrent developers or CI builds.

-For the [`cluster-docker`](#cluster-docker) and [`kaniko`](#kaniko) modes, and the (optional) in-cluster image registry, support for `PersistentVolumeClaim`s is required, with enough disk space for layer caches and built images.
+For the [`cluster-docker`](#cluster-docker) mode, and the (optional) in-cluster image registry, support for `PersistentVolumeClaim`s is required, with enough disk space for layer caches and built images.
 The in-cluster registry also requires support for `hostPort`, and for reaching `hostPort`s from the node/Kubelet.
 This should work out-of-the-box in most standard setups, but clusters using Cilium for networking may need to configure this specifically, for example.

 You can—_and should_—adjust the allocated resources and storage in the provider configuration, under [resources](../reference/providers/kubernetes.md#providersresources) and